nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Determining Your Starting Hit Points

-Your character's starting HP at level 1 is equal to the sum of all of the following:
+Your character's starting HP at level 1 is equal to the maximum of your class Hit Die, plus your CON mod, if any.

-* Your characters base CON score
-* The maximum value of your character's class Hit Die
-* Your character's experience level
-* Your character's Death Save modifier, if any

 ### Improving Your Hit Points

 The primary method of long term character HP improvement is via increasing your experience level.
-Whenever you Level Up, your Hit Points total is increased by 1, and also any new increases to your Death Save total as well (if applicable).
-This is further explained in the "Experience" section, further above.
+In HAMMERCRAWL! you must reroll your entire Hit Points total with every new level, but fortunately you can never end up with fewer than you previously had.
+Whenever you Level Up, roll a number of dice equal to your new XP level, and add your CON mod to each die.
+If the new total is greater than your previous HP total, keep it.
+If it is not, instead keep the previous total +1.

 ### Temporary Hit Points